jank-lang/jank/README.md

 (variable name T
   values...)
 ```
 Variables are defined via the `variable` special identifier and require a `name` identifier, a type, and a value(s).
-The type may be left out if it can be deduced by the value.
+The type may be left out (or specified as `auto`) if it can be deduced by the value.
 If the type is supplied, multiple values may be supplied which are not necessarily of type `T`, but instead are constructor arguments.

 ### Constants
 ```